notsrujangupta/Start_Hack_SBB_Project_Parkalot/README.md

 ### [Sehan Shetty](https://github.com/yttehs123)
 MSc in geo - data sciences and remote sensing with a background in climate sciences and forestry | [LinkedIn](https://www.linkedin.com/in/sehan-shetty/)
 ### [Srujan Gupta](https://github.com/notsrujangupta)
-AI scientist with a bachelors in Mathematics | [LinkedIn](https://www.linkedin.com/in/notsrujangupta)
+AI scientist with a bachelors in Mathematics and PGP in AI/ML | [LinkedIn](https://www.linkedin.com/in/notsrujangupta)
 ### [Swapnil Dubey](https://github.com/swapdub)
 Data scientist with a double major in Electrical engineering and Astrophysics | [LinkedIn](https://www.linkedin.com/in/swapnil-dubey/)